rizalpurnawan23/Combinatorial-Grid-Sequencing/README.md

 ## Overview

-Combinatorial Grid Sequencing (CGS) is a combinatorial mathematical theory for modelling a restricted class of grid-based combinatorial problems, which we refer to as CGS problems, including the dynamics within the system.
-Specifically, this theory is inspired by a problem in concrete-casting seqeuncing in civil engineering constructions, which is a particular example of CGS problems.
+Combinatorial Grid Sequencing (CGS) is a combinatorial mathematical theory for modelling a restricted class of grid-based combinatorial problems, referred to as CGS problems, including the dynamics within the system.
+Specifically, this theory is inspired by a problem in concrete-casting seqeuncing in civil engineering construction, which is a particular example of CGS problems.

 This repository hosts Python implementations and computational examples of CGS.